prydonius/bitnami-docker-java-play/README.md

 >
 > If your host OS is Linux you may skip setting up Docker Machine since you'll be able to launch the containers directly in the host OS environment.

-Further, we also assume that your application will be using a database.
-In fact, we assume that it will be using MongoDB.
-Of course, for a real project you may be using a different database, or, in fact, no database.
-But, this is a common set up and will help you learn the development approach.

-## Download the Bitnami Orchestration File for Java / Play framework development

 We assume that you're starting the development of the [Java / Play framework](https://playframework.com/) application from scratch.
 So lets begin by creating a directory for the application source where we'll be bootstrapping a Play based application:

 ```bash